Chemical Datasheet

 SMALL FIRE: Use water.
 Do not use dry chemicals or foams.
 CO2 or Halon® may provide limited control.

 LARGE FIRE: Flood fire area with water from a distance.
 Do not move cargo or vehicle if cargo has been exposed to heat.
-Move containers from fire area if you can do it without risk.
+If it can be done safely, move undamaged containers away from the area around the fire.

 SMALL FIRE: Use water.
 Do not use dry chemicals or foams.
 CO2 or Halon® may provide limited control.

 LARGE FIRE: Flood fire area with water from a distance.
 Do not move cargo or vehicle if cargo has been exposed to heat.
-Move containers from fire area if you can do it without risk.
+If it can be done safely, move undamaged containers away from the area around the fire.

 Non-Fire Response